Treshdz138/WHSTechNotes/journal.md

 # May 19, 2025
 I'm very excited for the summer because now that I drive and since I also have a good job, I can go out and even go places with some extent of flexibility.
 I'm gonna have a lot of fun and also do a lot to enjoy my highschool years which are considered the best years of someones life.
 I can't wait to get closer to becoming a college student/ adult.

+# September 2, 2025
+So far the phone law isn't that bad as people make it seem to be, I'm adjusting to it farely well I only have a couple of wishes like were that we could have them during our designated lunchs and during passing period to listen to music.
+And that it's not possible to text or call my parents/family if something were to bring danger towards us and potential harm.